 The more burners you have the more control you have with the grill.
 Each of the main burners can be set to specific temperature zones.
 This is ideal when you want to have a sear side and a low finishing side.

 An abbreviation for British Thermal Units.
 BTUs is a measurement that is defined as the amount of heat required to raise the temperature of one pound of water by one degree.
 But what does that mean and why is it important?
-In short, it is the power of each burner and how much heat it can produce.
+In short, it is the power of what each gas burners produce.
+Simply put, how much heat it can produce.
 The higher the BTU the more efficient the burner is at heating.
 This is both a good and a bad thing.
 If you have too many BTUs in a small unit it could be worse than not having enough.
 I give an example of this with a portable grill below.
 The specs seem great but the reality is that it is too much packed into too small a package.

 Propane Gas vs. Natural Gas

 I intentionally left off these grills.
 You are either looking for charcoal grills or you are not.
 I do not know a single person that has, or uses both a charcoal grill and a gas grill at the same time.
-It just doesn’t make sense.
+It just doesn’t make sense to me.

 Nearly all the grills have a temperature gauge on the lid.
 This is great for smoking or long cooks but most people are not cooking whole chickens directly on their gas grill.
 When I am grilling on my gas grill I never have the lid down.
 I am grilling my food, not baking it.